Ferne House: Second house

 The second Ferne House was built by Thomas Grove, "on an enlarged scale in the year 1811 on the site of the old structure … in an elevated situation, commanding a pleasing view of the surrounding country".
 The house is mentioned in surviving diaries of his daughters Charlotte and Harriet; an 1850 photograph of it is reproduced in The Grove Diaries.

 This house was remodelled some time after 1850 and assumed a square ground-plan.
-In 1902 the house passed out of the ownership of the Grove family when it was sold to A. H. Charlesworth, who further enlarged it the following year.
+In 1902 the house passed out of the ownership of the Grove family when it was sold to A. H. Charlesworth, who further enlarged it the following year, to the design of architect Richard Creed.

 The house was bought in 1914 by Alfred Douglas-Hamilton, 13th Duke of Hamilton, who also bought the nearby Ashcombe House around the same time.
 During World War II the house was used as an animal sanctuary by his wife Nina, co-founder in 1906 of the Animal Defence and Anti-Vivisection Society with Lizzy Lind af Hageby.
 She used the sanctuary to enable well-off London families to evacuate their pets to safety.
 The house remained in the Hamilton family's possession until the estate was bequeathed by the Duchess to the Animal Defence and Anti-Vivisection Society, for the purpose of maintaining the sanctuary.
 Nikolaus Pevsner briefly described the house in his 1963 edition of Wiltshire in The Buildings of England series (incorrectly listed in the parish of Berwick St John).

 A clause in the Duchess's will stated that it should remain as an animal sanctuary in perpetuity, but the restrictions she laid down were so stringent, according to The Observer, that the house was unsaleable, and as a result it was demolished in 1965.
 The animal sanctuary moved to Chard, Somerset, where it still operates; in 1985 the Animal Defence Trust still owned the property, including the still-standing stable block and lodges.

 In 1991, the Ferne Estate was sold at auction for £1,040,000.
 The buyer was Francis Dineley, whose father had made money from arms manufacturing.